Water is an essential constituent of the human body, making up approximately 60% of its whole composition.

 Now that we’ve discussed the importance of hydration for athletes, we’ll now move our focus to how hydration is influenced by exercise.

 Benefits of Staying Hydrated

-Staying hydrated comes with various benefits of bodily functions.
-Critical reasons being that it helps regulate our body temperature keeps joints in minimal friction, delivers nutrients to cells, proper organ functions, stable sleeping cycles, maintains brain function, better performance prevents constipation, and many more direct and indirect benefits.
+Staying hydrated comes with various benefits for bodily functions.
+Critical reasons are that it helps regulate our body temperature, keeps joints in minimal friction, delivers nutrients to cells, proper organ functions, stable sleeping cycles, maintains brain function, better performance prevents constipation, and many more direct and indirect benefits.

 How to Reduce Injury Risks With Proper Hydration?

 Staying adequately hydrated is the key to prevent injuries caused by muscle fatigue which in turn leads to increased chances for injury.
 It’s optimal to hydrate throughout the workout phases to compensate for sweat lost in the workout to prevent excessive dehydration.

 Also, Learn about foods to speed up muscle recovery.

 How Much Water is Too Much?

 The average person should drink 2-3L water a day at a minimum, plus approx 500ml-1L fluids for every hour of exercise.